devmarvs/pos-pyqt6/README.md

 - **Reports**: Tabs for Daily Summary, Category, Cashier, and Payment.
 Export CSV/PDF and save bar charts (matplotlib).

 ## Screenshots
-Drop the provided images into `docs/images/` (or update the paths) to display them below.

 ![Login dialog](docs/images/login.png)